approach0/docs/content/en/appendix_indri.md

 ### Anaconda Environment
 [Anaconda](https://www.anaconda.com/products/individual) is a favored way to install Python environment without system-wise permission, and you can have a convenient virtual environment that is easy to install and switch between different Python versions.

-Here is a short note on how to install Anaconda environment.
+Here is a short note on how to install Anaconda environment:
 ```sh
 $ wget https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh
 $ chmod +x Anaconda3-2020.11-Linux-x86_64.sh && ./Anaconda3-2020.11-Linux-x86_64.sh